AdobeDocs/analytics.en/help/implement/js-implementation/c-variables/page-variables.md

  -->

-By creating a unique object ID for a link or link location on a page, you can either improve visitor activity tracking or use Activity Map to report on a link type or location, rather than the link URL.
+By creating a unique object ID for a link or link location on a page, you can either improve visitor activity tracking or use [!UICONTROL Activity Map] to report on a link type or location, rather than the link URL.

 >[!NOTE]
 >